njwandroid/NJWKotlinWebHostFlutterModuleNav/github_tickets/story_ios_01_infrastructure.md

 - None (first story in the epic)

+## Simplest Bare Minimum Test Cases

+1. **FlutterEngine Initialization**: Verify that the Flutter engine initializes correctly in AppDelegate
+2. **Tab Bar Display**: Verify that all 5 tabs appear with correct titles and icons
+3. **Tab Switching**: Verify that tapping each tab displays the corresponding view controller
+4. **Flutter-Swift Communication**: Verify that a simple string can be passed between platforms using FlutterMethodChannel
+5. **Simulator Compatibility**: Verify that the app runs smoothly in iOS Simulator

 ## Notes

 This story focuses only on setting up the infrastructure and does not include implementation of the